-Please keep in mind that we are defining “AI” very loosely, because the definition of AI itself is loose and encompassing generous.
+Before moving forward, we are defining “AI” very loosely, because the definition of AI itself is loose and encompassing generous.
 As we previously attempted to define it:

 «An automated system capable of performing tasks under incomplete information, based on a given problem framework.
 The system is capable of making guesses about initial and current states of the framework’s variables.
 It is not reasonable to expect the system to expand beyond its given framework.»

 First of all, make sure that when considering your problem you are not retroactively justifying the acquisition of a technology.